QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 An FTP request is starting with the server sending `USER`, the client answering with a username, the server sending `PASS`, and the user answering back with the password.

 There are two modes in FTP: active, and passive.
-The mode determine the port used to transfer data.
+The mode determines the port used to transfer data.
 Data is transferred via the port 20, while in passive mode, a port higher than 1023 (reserved/system ports) will be used.

-There are two channels in a FTP connection: a channel to send commands <small>(also called control)</small>, and one to transfer data.
-There is also a transfer mode, which could be ascii, or binary (default).
+There are two channels in an FTP connection: a channel to send commands <small>(also called control)</small>, and one to transfer data.
+There is also a transfer mode, which could be ASCII, or binary (default).
 You can enter `type [a|i]` or `ascii|binary` to switch.
 </details>

 </div><div class="border-st art border-dark ps-4">

-### 🔒 scp/sftp - 22 (tcp)
+### 🔒 SCP/SFTP - 22 (TCP)

 Secure versions of FTP built over SSH.